 Where to Eat in Montevideo

 Montevideo has quite the range of eateries, from common fast food chains and small cafés to breweries and food markets.
 Groceries and eating out in Montevideo are also a little more expensive than in some of the other places we wandered in South America.
-But the delicious seafood dishes, parrilla, wines, and more make it worth it!
+But the delicious seafood dishes, parrilla, wines, and other local dishes are worth a try!

 For a quick breakfast, hit one of Montevideo’s many bakeries and cafés, like Club del Pan or Doña Inés Dulces Tentaciones.
 Other great breakfast/brunch spots include Café Gourmand and Café Nómade.

-There are also many trendy lunch and dinner spots, including Futuro Refuerzos for a large selection of sandwiches and Demorondanga for simple tapas and drinks.
-For a more laid back sit-down meal, try Jacinto for an array of Italian-inspired cuisine or Es Mercat for some of the city’s best seafood plates.
+There are also many trendy lunch and dinner spots, like Demorondanga for simple tapas and drinks.
+For a more laid back sit-down meal, try Jacinto for an array of café eats and Italian-inspired cuisine or Es Mercat for some of the city’s best seafood plates.

 We could create very long list of delicious restaurants in this Montevideo city guide and we sure wished we had more time to cover all the places recommended to us in the city.
 But in our short time there, we were glad that we also found some more local and traditional Uruguayan spots.
 For some classic parrilla, visit La Pulperia or one of the restaurants in Mercado Del Puerto.
 There are quite a few ‘mercados’ (more like covered food courts than a traditional market) around the city that contain multiple restaurants offering pasta dishes, empanadas, seafood, desserts, and more.